-- BAL 29 or lower to all the future building envelopes; - BAL 12.5 or lower to all SFPP; and - BAL 12.5 or lower to all hazardous industry.
+- BAL 29 or lower to all the future building envelopes; - BAL 12.5 or lower to all SFPP; and - BAL 12.5 or lower to all potential hazardous industry.

+Refer to Table 5.1 for the Determination of BAL.
 As much of Precinct is located on the bush-urban interface, consideration should also be given to the DPE Fire Management Manual which highlights the complexities of managing fires along the interface.